crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Sticker Pack
 - **How to sign up**: Make a PR on any of these: [The Hasura GraphQL Engine](https://github.com/hasura/graphql-engine) and/or [The GraphQL Tutorial Series](https://github.com/hasura/learn-graphql)
 - **Notes**: See the [blog post](https://blog.hasura.io/hasura-joins-hacktoberfest-2019/) for more information and keep updated at Hasura [twitter](https://twitter.com/hasurahq)

-#### **QMK**

-- **Swag**: Shirt, Keyboard
-- **Requirements**: Interact 4 times with a QMK repo in any of these ways:
-  - Review/suggest significant changes on a PR that's labelled `hacktoberfest`
-  - Make a comment on an Issue/PR that contributes to the conversation that's labelled `hacktoberfest`
-  - Open a PR that documents any new feature that's consistent with our doc style (check out the `needs doc` label)
-  - Open a PR that translates some documentation
-  - Open a PR that fixes a bug in an issue labelled `hacktoberfest`
-- **How to sign up**: [Form Link](https://docs.google.com/forms/d/e/1FAIpQLSeFt0mmW2e8tFgTsGGlSUET_8dpGiyuOTZKyS5g2jcIM20d-Q/viewform)
-- **Notes**: See there [blog post](https://hacktoberfest.qmk.fm/) for more information.

 #### **Valor Software** (Pen and Sticker)